OXFORD, Ohio — David Deputy singlehandedly solved Miami’s special teams drought.

 The previous time?
 Omaha again, Feb.
 28-29, 2020, also in Oxford.

-— Miami was 3-for-36 (8.3 percent) on the power play entering Saturday but was 2 of 4 on man-advantage chances in this game.
+— Miami was 3-for-36 (8.3 percent) on the power play entering Saturday but was 2 of 4 on the man-advantage chances in this game.
 The RedHawks also scored their first shorthanded goal since Nov.
 1 vs. Arizona State.

 — Speaking of special teams, Miami did not allow a PPG for the sixth straight game, going 13-for-13 in that span.